How Traffickers Prey on America’s Youth: Jaco Booyens

 If we do not do that, we're going to see prosecutions plummet.

-If we do not shore up and prosecute accurately according to the law, federally and at state level, fantastic laws on the book, if we do not start prosecuting accurately, there's going to be an inversion.
+If we do not shore up and prosecute accurately according to the law, federally and at state level, fantastic laws on the book.

-It's as good as toilet paper.
+Because a law that's not as good as toilet paper.

-But somehow that when it comes to actually prosecuting and finding guilty the perpetrators, there's a huge failure.
+But somehow, that when it comes to actually prosecuting and finding guilty the perpetrators, there's a huge failure.

 They walk.